 Spanish law says businesses must provide a safe and healthy workplace.
 The National Institute for Occupational Safety and Health (NIOSH) requires businesses to have cleaning practices that remove biological risks and ensure all cleaning staff are trained in using chemicals safely.

 Absolutely.
 A study by the World Green Building Council found that better indoor air quality and cleanliness can boost productivity by 10%.
-On the other hand, poor hygiene can lead to more sick days.
+On the other hand, poor hygiene can lead to more sick days, which reinforces how professional cleaning protects coastal properties.